Skip to content

 const peek = queue[0];

-// Since the underlying structure is an array, shift() method has a time complexity of O(n)
+// The underlying structure is an array, so shift() has O(n) time complexity

 const pop = queue.shift();